enviodev/docs/docs/HyperIndex/migration-guide-v1-v2.md

 ### Configuration

 - There is no async-mode anymore, so you can remove `isAsync: true` from each of the events in your `config.yaml`.
+- This is no more 'required_entities' in the config file.
+This includes subfields such as `label` and `arrayLabels`.

 ```diff
 - isAsync: true